telecomsxchange/react-apps-getnumbers/README.md

 * Deploy Front end to Netlify

 - cd to the project root
-- Update the .env URL variable to the public backend URL
+- Update the `.env` URL variable to the public backend URL
-- run command: yarn
+- run command: `yarn`
-- run command: yarn build
+- run command: `yarn build`
-- cd build
+- `cd build`
-- Deploy to Netlify
+- Deploy build to Netlify

 # Rebranding